ictnlp/awesome-transformer/README.md

 ## Why this project?

 Transformer is a powerful model applied in sequence to sequence learning.
-However, when I was using transformer as my baseline in NMT research I found no good & reliable guide to reproduce approximate result as reported in original paper(even official <a href="#t2t">tensor2tensor</a> implementation), which means my research would be unauthentic.
-I searched on the Internet, found some implementations, obtained some performance-reproducable approaches and other materials, which eventually formed this project.
+However, when we were using transformer as our baseline in NMT research we found no good & reliable guide to reproduce approximate result as reported in original paper(even official <a href="#t2t">tensor2tensor</a> implementation), which means our research would be unauthentic.
+We found some implementations, obtained corresponding performance-reproducable approaches and other materials, which eventually formed this project.

 ## Papers